 Minimal Side Effects

-One of the most problematic aspects of traditional pharmacopoeia is the side effects.
+One of the most problematic aspects of traditional pharmacopoeia are the side effects of prescription medications.
 Side effects can range from mild discomfort to the life threatening.
 Side effects of cannabinoid therapy have consistently been shown to be minimal in trials.
-Those that do arise are easily managed when the regimen is overseen by a qualified health professional and they are never life threatening.
+Those that do arise are effectively managed when the regimen is overseen by a qualified health professional.

 Low Risk of Dependence